Any questions?

 If you do not pass an assignment on your first attempt, you will receive clear feedback from your assessor about why you failed the task and the steps you can take to improve your work.
 You should use this feedback to revise and improve your work.
 You can then resubmit your assignment for marking.
 You can submit each assignment up to three times.

-Contact the TEFL Support Team if you don’t understand the feedback that your assessor has given you or if you feel that you have been given an incomplete assessment.
-They will discuss the feedback that you have given and help you to understand how it applies to the work that you submitted.
+If after doing this, you still need assistance understanding your feedback, please contact the Customer Support Team.
+They will discuss the feedback that you have been given and help you to understand how it applies to the work that you submitted.

 • Q: MARKING ASSIGNMENTS: Why can I resubmit my work if I don’t pass on my first attempt?